brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 FE is the operand to the instruction, and is the hexadecimal representation of -2.
 Why is -2 equal to FE ?
 There are multiple ways of representing signed integers, but the Intel® 64 and IA-32 Architectures use the [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) method.

-[TODO: Expand a tiny bit more here on the two's complement.
-Or at least explain the concept of encoding something.]
+### On the concept of encoding

+More generally, any information at all can be encoded into a number.
+If I wanted to I could create an encoding where I refer to the sweater I'm wearing as number 1, my coffee cup as nr 2 and so on.
+Since computers can only really store numbers we rely on encoding methods that humans define and understand to represent any kind of data numerically.
+In this case we want to encode negative numbers, and while there exist many methods to do so, one of the most common is the [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) method which happens to be used by the Intel® 64 and IA-32 Architectures.

 Thus that code just does a relative jump -2 bytes from the address of the next instruction.
 Since our code is 2 bytes long, that jump will lead the program counter right back to our JMP instruction, resulting in an endless loop.

 ## 2. Assembly language

 What is the Assembly language?
 First of, there is no one single assembly language.
-Every CPU has its own instruction set architecture, which comes with its own set of instructions.
-And each set of instructions corresponds to a different assembly language.
+Every CPU has its own instruction set architecture, which comes with its own assembly language.
 In this post, we've been using x86-assembly, which compiles to instructions for the x86 instruction set architecture.

+### An instruction set architecture

+An [instruction set architecture](https://www.arm.com/glossary/isa) is in some sense the information most relevant to a software programmer, since it defines what instructions a CPU implements.
+It does not describe how, internally these instructions are to be implemented, but what they are and what they functionally do.

+From [Arm's website](https://www.arm.com/glossary/isa): "An Instruction Set Architecture (ISA) is part of the abstract model of a computer that defines how the CPU is controlled by the software.
+The ISA acts as an interface between the hardware and the software, specifying both what the processor is capable of doing as well as how it gets done."

 Assembly is a language in which each statement corresponds to an instruction.
 One large advantage of it over just writing machine code by hand is that you can refer to instructions by their name, rather than a dull number.
 It's a lot easier to associate JMP with the functionality of having the processor jump to a new address, rather than associating the number EB to that functionality.